Menopause: Vagina, uterus and bladder (urogenital tract)

 During the transition to menopause, menstrual patterns can show shorter cycling (by 2–7 days); longer cycles remain possible.
 There may be irregular bleeding (lighter, heavier, spotting).
 Dysfunctional uterine bleeding is often experienced by women approaching menopause due to the hormonal changes that accompany the menopause transition.
 Spotting or bleeding may simply be related to vaginal atrophy, a benign sore (polyp or lesion), or may be a functional endometrial response.
 The European Menopause and Andropause Society has released guidelines for assessment of the endometrium, which is usually the main source of spotting or bleeding.

 In post-menopausal women, however, any unscheduled vaginal bleeding is of concern and requires an appropriate investigation to rule out the possibility of malignant diseases.
 Urogenital symptoms may appear during menopause and continue through postmenopause and include painful intercourse, vaginal dryness and atrophic vaginitis (thinning of the membranes of the vulva, the vagina, the cervix and the outer urinary tract).
 There may also be considerable shrinking and loss in elasticity of all of the outer and inner genital areas.
 Urinary urgency may also occur and urinary incontinence in some women.

 Other physical effects

 Bone mineral density, especially of the vertebrae, decreases with menopause.

 The most common physical symptoms of menopause are heavy night sweats, and hot flashes (also known as vasomotor symptoms).
 Sleeping problems and insomnia are also common.
 Other physical symptoms may be reported that are not specific to menopause but may be exacerbated by it, such as lack of energy, joint soreness, stiffness, back pain, breast enlargement, breast pain, heart palpitations, headache, dizziness, dry, itchy skin, thinning of the skin, tingling skin, rosacea, weight gain.

-Mood and memory effects
+Hair loss and brittle nails may also occur as a result of lowering estrogen and progesterone levels.

+Cognitive symptoms and mood shifts

-Psychological symptoms are often reported but they are not specific to menopause and can be caused by other factors.
-They include anxiety, poor memory, inability to concentrate, depressive mood, irritability, mood swings, and less interest in sexual activity.
+Psychological symptoms are often reported but may not always be specific to menopause and can be caused by other factors.
+Meanwhile, cognitive symptoms can include anxiety, poor memory, inability to concentrate (brain fog), depressive mood, irritability and fatigue, mood swings, and less interest in sexual activity.

+Cognitive and mood symptoms are driven by the brain adjusting to a low-estrogen environmentand could be aided by Hormone Replacement Therapy (HRT) with the guidance of a medical professional.
 Menopause-related cognitive impairment can be confused with the mild cognitive impairment that precedes dementia.
 There is evidence of small decreases in verbal memory, on average, which may be caused by the effects of declining estrogen levels on the brain, or perhaps by reduced blood flow to the brain during hot flashes.
 However, these tend to resolve for most women during the postmenopause.
 Subjective reports of memory and concentration problems are associated with several factors, such as lack of sleep, and stress.